 How one cares for the body outside of the sport tremendously impacts how the body recovers, rebuilds, and gets stronger.
 We need to be more mindful of our quality of sleep, biorhythms, recovery strategies, eating lifestyle, mobility practice, cross training, strength training, meditation, mental visualization, stress and emotional management regularly.
 Who has time for all that other than professional athletes?
 The secret is finding a rhythm where we can be mindful of each of these components by taking small steps for each one until we create habits and then it becomes a lifestyle.
 The beautiful thing is when we take care of these things, we are actually investing in our longevity.
 We need: BALANCE.

 As an athlete, educator, and coach, I aim to balance the needs of my body and mind in small ways each day.
 The more we invest in these aspects of ourselves, the more we have to offer in our relationships, family, and work life.
-When we strengthen ourselves, we are of better service for others.
-The greatest distance reached, the fastest runner, the strongest ultra triathlete, all started with a first step.
+When we strengthen ourselves, we are better equipped to be of service for others.
+The greatest distance reached, the fastest runner, the strongest triathlete, all started with a first step.
 What got them to their big goal was they kept going, even when times got difficult.
 The third principle is we must be: CONSISTENT.

 TIPS IF YOU HAVE AN INJURY

 2) STOP the negative self-talk.
-This is challenging because sometimes we want to remain there as our simply joy to move pain-free is gone.
-This is the opportunity where you can focus on strength exercises, mobility, drills, cross training, etc. Everyday will not be easy.
+This is challenging because our joy to move pain-free is gone.
+Reframe this as an opportunity where you can focus on strength exercises, mobility, drills, cross training, etc. Our emotions are highly tied to our physicality of moving.
+Everyday will not be easy.
 Allow yourself the time to release the negative energy in a healthy manner then refocus your mind into a positive space.
 The positivity is what will help you remain patient and consistent.

 3) START rehab, recovery, and strengthening strategies guided by your coach, physical therapist, sports med chiro, etc. Rehab then becomes prehab--adopt the philosophy that your body deserves to have these regular recovery and strengthening modalities.
 It is about prevention as much as maintenance to help you remain balanced.

-An injury can be morally debilitating.
+An injury can be extremely difficult emotionally.
 We become afraid of the injury to resurface.
 We become deflated throughout the healing process.
-Be patient, balanced, consistent, and be positive.
+Be patient, balanced, and positive.
 That is what will get you out the door, even when it's hard.
 Need the guidance and accountability to you get there?
 Email me your three goals and let's get started on your journey to health, clarity, and mental growth to your dream fitness goals.